lazd/lazd.github.io/source/posts/Install Mac OS X Tiger on an iBook G3 clamshell with a thumb drive.md

 ## Updating to 10.4.11

-After your install it complete (remember, you can skip registration with ⌘ + Q), double click your `Mac OS X Install DVD` thumb drive on the desktop, then double click the `MacOSXUpdCombo10.4.11PPC.dmg` file.
+After your install is complete (remember, you can skip registration with ⌘ + Q), double click your `Mac OS X Install DVD` thumb drive on the desktop, then double click the `MacOSXUpdCombo10.4.11PPC.dmg` file.

 Follow the wizard, let it reboot, and you're done!

 ## Installing OS 9 (optional)

+You can install OS 9 directly from your Mac OS X installation, no need for boot disks!

-Download the [Mac OS 9 Boot kit](https://www.macintoshrepository.org/23373-mac-os-9-2-2-boot-kit-for-booting-your-g3-g4-from-an-usb-stick), unzip the file, rename it so it has a `.dmg` extension, then, boot into your Mac OS X installation and use `Disk Utility` to restore it to your `Mac OS 9` partition.
+Launch `Disk Utility` and use it to restore the [Mac OS 9 Boot kit](https://www.macintoshrepository.org/23373-mac-os-9-2-2-boot-kit-for-booting-your-g3-g4-from-an-usb-stick) you prepared in the previous step to your `Mac OS 9` partition:

 <img class="prettyPicture" src="images/ibook-mac-os-9-disk-utility-restore.jpg" alt="Disk Utility setup to clone Mac OS 9">

-After that, run the following command to bless the System file:
+After that, run the following command to bless the System file (otherwise it won't boot!):

 ```sh
 bless --folder /Volumes/Mac\ OS\ 9/System\ Folder/ --setBoot